- Active citizenship

 EU Project Experience

 Our European journey began in 2015 with the launch of the Access Europe project, a civil society support service to assist Irish NGOs to access EU funding.
 In this period, we have grown in other areas of EU policy and programmes, including:

-- Delivering three Erasmus + projects as project coordinator for example SCOPE
+- Delivering three Erasmus + projects as project coordinator;

-- Serving as the National Contact Point for the Europe for Citizens programme (2015-2021)
+- Served as the National Contact Point for the Europe for Citizens programme (2015-2021);

 - Delivering the European Parliament Ambassador Schools Programme (EPAS)